SlimChi/portfolio-Slimane/src/content/work/ShareCar.md

 ---
 title: ShareCar App with PHP Symfony-React
-publishDate: 2019-12-01 00:00:00
+publishDate: 2020-03-08 00:00:00
 img: /assets/stock-2.jpg
 img_alt: A bright pink sheet of paper used to wrap flowers curves in front of rich blue background
 description: |
-  Revolutionizing Shared Mobility: An Innovative Point-Based Carpooling Platform with User-Centric Features and Administrative Excellence.
+  We paired with a cutting-edge music API and a team of horticulturalists to build AI-generated playlists that maximize houseplant health.
 tags:
   - Dev
   - Branding